Javascript Menu by Deluxe-Menu.com

 Pink - Ethnic Minorities

-Shuffle the chance cards Geography Resources and put them in the middle of the table.
+Shuffle the chance cards and put them in the middle of the table.

-You will be told when the game ends.
+You will be told when the game ends - how will you decide which country is the 'winner'?

 Review

-• Which scenarios were push factors of migration?
+- Which scenarios were push factors for migration?

-• Which scenarios were pull factors of migration?
+- Which scenarios were pull factors for migration?

 Who do you think won?
 What makes them the winning country?
 Is it the country with the highest population or the most balanced population structure?